Expressive Arts

 Terms 1 & 2 - Metamorphosis Project

-Terms 3, 4 & 5 - External exams
+Terms 3, 4 & 5 - External exam project

 Drama is an essential part of development for all students; harnessing the ability to understand themselves and the world around them.
 The very core of the subject is centred on the development of communication and articulation skills which feed into every aspect of the students’ lives, equipping them to be expressive and empathetic within society.
 Drama empowers students with self-awareness and confidence which are transferable skills essential to presentation and public speaking.
 Drama is accessible for all students regardless of their ability, which makes it an extremely effective learning medium in all aspects of their education.
 Through a robust and inclusive curriculum, students not only develop knowledge of performance, but also knowledge of the technical aspects of theatre, giving them a pathway into the industry should they choose.
 Drama not only gives pupils greater opportunities to develop their emotional intelligence and resilience, but also provides a safe space in order to grow confidence in their everyday lives.